-The 5th Special Forces Group (Airborne) derives its lineage from two units of World War II fame --The Office of Strategic Services (OSS) and the First Special Service Force ("The Devils Brigade").
+The 5th Special Forces Group (Airborne) derives its lineage from two units of World War II fame -- the Office of Strategic Services (OSS) and the First Special Service Force ("The Devil’s Brigade").
 The OSS was formed in 1941 to collect intelligence and wage secret operations behind enemy lines.
-Small teams of OSS operatives parachuted behind enemy lines in both Europe and Asia to lead partisans against the Axis Forces.
+Small teams of OSS operatives parachuted behind enemy lines in Europe and Asia to lead partisans against the Axis Forces.
 From these guerrilla operations came the nucleus of men and techniques that would form the Special Forces Regiment.

 On Sept.
-21, 1961 at Fort Bragg, N.C., the 5th Special Forces Group (Airborne) was officially activated.
+21, 1961, at Fort Bragg, N.C., the 5th Special Forces Group (Airborne) was activated officially.
 Just one year later, elements of the 5th Special Forces Group began serving temporary duty tours in the Republic of Vietnam.
-Full deployment of the Group was completed in February 1965.
-Units from within the Group deployed from its operational base at Nha Trang to the four military regions of South Vietnam.
-Operational detachments established and manned camps at 254 different locations to train and lead indigenous forces of the Civilian Irregular Defense Groups, and regular units of the Armed Forces of the Republic of Vietnam.
+Full deployment of the group was completed in February 1965.
+Units from within the group deployed from its operational base at Nha Trang to the four military regions of South Vietnam.
+Operational detachments established and manned camps at 254 locations to train and lead indigenous forces of the Civilian Irregular Defense Groups and regular units of the Armed Forces of the Republic of Vietnam.
 The 5th SFG (A) also formed specialized units that conducted special reconnaissance and direct action missions.

-Despite being one of the smallest units engaged in the Vietnam conflict, the Group’s colors fly 20 campaign streamers.
-Soldiers from the Group are among the most highly decorated warriors in the history of our nation.
+Despite being one of the smallest units engaged in the Vietnam conflict, the group's colors fly 20 campaign streamers.
+Soldiers from the group are among the most highly decorated warriors in the history of our nation.
 Sixteen Medals of Honor were awarded (eight posthumously).
-The Group is awarded the Presidential Unit Citation (Army) Vietnam 1966 to 1968, The Meritorious Unit Commendation (Army) Vietnam 1968; Republic of Vietnam Cross of Gallantry with Palm, Vietnam 1964; and Republic of Vietnam Civil Action Honor Medal, 1st Class, Vietnam 1968 to 1970.
-On March 5, 1971, the colors of the 5th SFG (A) were returned to Fort Bragg, N.C., by a 94-man contingent led by then Col. (Maj.
-Gen. Retired) Michael D. Healy, thereby terminating their official Vietnam service.
+The group is awarded the Presidential Unit Citation (Army) Vietnam 1966 to 1968, The Meritorious Unit Commendation (Army) Vietnam 1968; Republic of Vietnam Cross of Gallantry with Palm, Vietnam 1964; and Republic of Vietnam Civil Action Honor Medal, 1st Class, Vietnam 1968 to 1970.
+On March 5, 1971, the colors of the 5th SFG (A) were returned to Fort Bragg, N.C., by a 94-man contingent, led by then-Col. (retired Maj.
+Gen.) Michael D. Healy, thereby terminating their official Vietnam service.

-The 5th SFG (A) remained at Fort Bragg until June 10, 1988, when the Group colors were cased at a ceremony marking its departure from Fort Bragg.
-Subsequently, the colors were officially uncased at its new home at Fort Campbell.
+The 5th SFG (A) remained at Fort Bragg until June 10, 1988, when the group colors were cased at a ceremony marking its departure from Fort Bragg.
+Subsequently, the colors officially were uncased at its new home at Fort Campbell, Kentucky.

-In August 1992, four months prior to the deployment of any other U.S. forces, 5th SFG (A) conducted operations in the country of Somalia.
-Soldiers of the Group deployed in support of U.S. and United Nations Forces and conducted unconventional warfare, direct action, special reconnaissance and coalition support.
+In August 1992, four months before the deployment of any other U.S. forces, 5th SFG (A) conducted operations in Somalia.
+Soldiers of the group deployed in support of U.S. and United Nations forces and conducted unconventional warfare, direct action, special reconnaissance and coalition support.

 Within hours of the terrorist attacks on the United States on Sept.
-11, 2001, Soldiers from 5th SFG (A) were being deployed in support of the Global War on Terror.
-Together with indigenous forces, the Group succeeded in ending Taliban rule in Afghanistan, enabling the Afghan people to choose their own destiny while denying terrorist organizations of their primary base of support.
-The Group received two Presidential Unit Citations in recognition of its service in Afghanistan.
-The 5th SFG (A) has also played a key role in Operation Iraqi Freedom.
-In addition to unconventional warfare and direct action missions conducted throughout Iraq, the Group has trained Iraqi military and security forces to enable them to carry on the fight against extremism on behalf of the long-suffering Iraqi populace.
+11, 2001, soldiers from 5th SFG (A) were being deployed in support of the Global War on Terrorism.
+Together with indigenous forces, the group succeeded in ending Taliban rule in Afghanistan, enabling the Afghan people to choose their own destiny while denying terrorist organizations of their primary base of support.
+The group received two Presidential Unit Citations in recognition of its service in Afghanistan.
+The 5th SFG (A) also has played a key role in Operation Iraqi Freedom.
+In addition to unconventional warfare and direct action missions conducted throughout Iraq, the group has trained Iraqi military and security forces to enable them to carry on the fight against extremism on behalf of the long-suffering Iraqi populace.

-As requirements related to the Global War on Terror continued to increase, U.S. Special Operations Command received authorization to add one Special Forces Battalion to each of its active duty Special Forces Groups.
-U.S. Army Special Operations Command issued Permanent Order 193-7 on July 12, 2006, directing 5th Group to prepare for activation of a 4th Battalion.
-The Group formed an activation cell on June 4, 2007.
-Over the next year, a very small number of Officers, a strong cadre of NCOs, and a contingent of new Special Forces and Support Soldiers came together to build the foundation for this new organization.
-The new Battalion was activated on Aug.
+As requirements related to the Global War on Terrorism continued to increase, U.S. Special Operations Command received authorization to add one Special Forces Battalion to each of its active-duty Special Forces Groups.
+U.S. Army Special Operations Command issued Permanent Order 193-7 on July 12, 2006, directing 5th Group to prepare for activation of a fourth battalion.
+The group formed an activation cell on June 4, 2007.
+Over the next year, a very small number of officers, a strong cadre of NCOs and a contingent of new Special Forces and support soldiers came together to build the foundation for this new organization.
+The new battalion was activated on Aug.
 8, 2008.

 Headquarters and Headquarters Company